Rebeccals1/banana_bay_pirates/PRIVACY_POLICY.md

 To request data deletion:
 - Email us at **sorelle.git@gmail.com**
 - Include your User ID or registered email address
-- Specify which data you want deleted (e.g., game scores, email address)
+- Specify which data you want deleted (e.g., game scores)

 We will review and fulfill your request in accordance with our data handling policy, typically within 7 business days.